javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 4. While a flag is raised, the associated signal will continue to be emitted with the contructed request.
 5. The flag will be set to false (lowered) when the \htmlonly API \endhtmlonly thread emits their response signal and trigger the \htmlonly Backend \endhtmlonly QObject response slot.

-The following are functions that are signaled to the \htmlonly API \endhtmlonly Thread, to send requests from the system controller.
+### Startup Requests

 The first 5 requests are only sent on startup, which would then trigger the home page to be displayed.
+The responses to these requests will save the values received from the \htmlonly API \endhtmlonly to the <b>State Manager</b>.

-The <b>Get Settings Request</b> retrieves all pneumatic settings from the \htmlonly API \endhtmlonly on startup If Humidity levels do not equal each other, Separate Humidities Mode will be set.
+The <b>Get Settings Request</b> retrieves all pneumatic settings from the \htmlonly API \endhtmlonly on startup if \htmlonly Humidity \endhtmlonly levels do not equal each other, Separate Humidities Mode will be set.
 The \htmlonly Humidity \endhtmlonly Percentages will be converted to the following levels:
 - 100% to level 4
 - 70% to level 3
 - 50% to level 2